ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 ---
 layout: post
 title:
-subtitle: The architect is not dead
+subtitle: The architect and his tools in the Scrum process
-permalink: /saa/
+permalink: /saa
 date: 2011-06-27
 message:
 author: